Marlins vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have an implied moneyline win probability of 69.2% in this game.
+- The Marlins have an implied moneyline win probability of 62.3% in this contest.

-- Miami has played in 97 games with an over/under set, and have combined with its opponents to go over the total 47 times (47-46-4).
+- Miami has played in 98 games with over/under set, and have combined with opponents to go over the total 47 times (47-47-4).

-- The Marlins have put together a 4-2-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!